reconhub/learn/content/post/practical-stegen.md

 clean_dir <- here("data", "cleaned")
 dir.create(clean_dir)
 ```

+> STOP: open your file browser and confirm that file called
+> “data/cleaned” has been created

 After this, we can save our cleaned data into a new file called
 `stegen_clean.csv`: